joemoose/dungeoneers.d20/docs/backgrounds/marchguard.md

 # Marchguard

+---

-> Bound by blood Oath to patrol the border and protect the realm.
+Bound by blood Oath to patrol the border and protect the realm.
 Once sworn, the Oath cannot be broken.
 The Guard always finds its own.

-## Names

-Gann, Light, Gale, Frost, Thorn, Reed, Flint, Brook, Brie, Aasim
+---

 ## Starting Gear